Beginner’s guide to real estate social media marketing

 - Share some of your internal culture and brand values – are trust and transparency important to you?
 Talk about it and give examples of how you do things differently to ensure you’re transparent.

-- Tips for Buyers and Sellers: Provide valuable advice for your audience.
-For buyers, offer tips on evaluating properties, getting pre-approved for a mortgage, and negotiating.
-For sellers, share home staging tips, preparing for showings, and pricing strategies.
+- Tips for buyers and sellers: provide valuable advice for your audience.
+For buyers, offer tips on evaluating properties, getting pre-approved for a mortgage and negotiating.
+For sellers, share home staging tips, preparing for viewings and pricing strategies.

-- Behind the Scenes: Give followers a glimpse of your daily life as a real estate agent.
-Show yourself preparing for an open house, meeting clients, or working with colleagues.
+- Behind the scenes: give followers a glimpse of your daily life as an estate agent.
+Show yourself preparing for an open day, meeting clients or working with colleagues.

-- Trivia and Polls: Engage your audience with fun real estate trivia questions or polls.
-For instance, you could ask them to guess the median home price in your area or which home feature they value most.
+- Trivia and polls: engage your audience with fun real estate trivia questions or polls.
+For instance, you could ask them to guess the average home price in your area or which home feature they value most.

-- Holiday and Seasonal Content: Create posts that tie into holidays or seasons.
-For example, you could share home decor tips for the holidays, how to prepare a garden for spring, or energy-saving ideas for the summer.
+- Holiday and seasonal content: create posts that tie into holidays or seasons.
+For example, you could share home decor tips for specific holidays, how to prepare a garden for spring or energy-saving ideas for the summer.

 The point of this content is to build a relationship with your audience that goes beyond a single transaction.
 You want your hard-gained followers to stick around and continue to follow you long after they’ve purchased their home or finalised the sale of one.

-Planning is the key to making sure that you stick the landing.
-You’ve got the real estate social media marketing strategy, you’ve got the post ideas, and you’ve got the brand assets.
+You’ve got the real estate social media marketing strategy, you’ve got the post ideas and you’ve got the brand assets.
 Now you need to put it all together and plan it onto a content calendar to execute your social media strategy.

 Consistency is key to social media.
 Every post gains you a bit more momentum – it will be slow to start but if you commit to a regular posting schedule, you’ll see week on week improvement.
 But if you are constantly stopping and starting, you’ll never be able to gain much traction.

 Gone are the days when there were only one or two social media platforms for businesses to consider.
-Today, the landscape has expanded to several popular platforms, each with their own type of user who may or may not be interested in engaging with a real estate agency.
+Today, the landscape has expanded to several popular platforms, each with their own type of user who may or may not be interested in engaging with an estate agency.